Riccardo Nobili: Biography

-In 1933, Nobili married Grace Cleveland Porter (1880-1953), the daughter of Mr. and Mrs. William Dodge Porter, and the grand-niece of President Grover Cleveland.
+In 1933, Nobili married Grace Cleveland Porter (1880–1953), the daughter of William Dodge Porter, and the grand-niece of U.S. president Grover Cleveland.
 She volunteered in Italy during World War I as a nurse with the Red Cross in an Italian hospital, and as Director of Recreation Services in Italian War Hospitals in Rome under the auspices of the YMCA.
 She wrote Negro Folk Singing Games and Folk Games of the Habitants and Mammina Graziosa (1916).
 Nobili received awards and decorations from the Italian government for her war service.
 Owing to her extraordinary service to Italy, despite being a Protestant, she was granted special permission to be buried next to her husband in the family chapel near Florence.
 Her papers were left to Smith College.